splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

      - Example 1 - The value for ``cache_misses`` is above ``cache_hits``.
 Example 2 - The value for ``cache_misses`` is above ``cache_hits`` OR the value for ``cache_misses_percent`` is above 10.

-.. tip:: If you want to create compound conditions using AND or OR operators on the Alert Settings tab, you must use the Custom Threshold condition.
+.. note:: If you want to create compound conditions using AND or OR operators on the Alert Settings tab, you must use the Custom Threshold condition.
 This limitation applies whether you are monitoring a single signal or multiple signals.

 After you have selected the alert condition, continue to the next tab to specify the settings that will trigger alerts.